anami-codes/astro-anami-codes-web/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: Markdown Style Guide
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: 'Jun 19 2024'
-tags: ["1", "2"]
+tags: []
+fmContentType: blog
+published: draft
+pubDate: 2025-05-23T03:58:51.664Z
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.